NotoriousRebel/PythonandPowerShell/README.md

 # PythonandPowerShell
-Fun Python Scripts that utilize PowerShell
+Fun Python Scripts that utilize PowerShell and NPS (https://github.com/Ben0xA/nps) Props to Ben0xA for the inspiration!